COOLING YOUR BODY

 - Radiation occurs when heat radiates across the space between you and the objects in your home.
 If objects are warmer than you are, heat will travel toward you.
 Removing heat through ventilation reduces the temperature of the ceiling, walls, and furnishings.
 The cooler your surroundings, the more you will radiate heat to the objects, rather than the other way around.

 Ventilation enhances all these processes.
-That’s the reason we recommend to run the fan of your furnace .
+That’s the reason we recommend running the fan of your furnace.
 If your distribution system is working properly, this would be enough to achieve more even temperatures throughout your home.

 Here is the list of the top 3 most frequently asked questions this time of year:

 How quickly should my A/C cool my house?